leighghunt/metlink-cancellations-dashboard/README.md

 TO DO:

 - Determine what percentage of route's services cancelled
+- Allow filtering by service, or type of service (train/bus)
 - Highlight new cancellations for a few seconds
 - Sound notification of cancellations?